WHY AN SMSF?

 Looking for more control over your super and retirement planning?
 Want to talk to a trusted advisor?

 Recently the laws governing Self-Managed Super Fund advice changed.
 Accountants now need to be licenced to talk to and advise clients about SMSFs.
 Michelle Chesworth (1261271) and Lydia Archer (1249877) are authorised representatives of Merit Wealth and can provide advice on SMSF’s including the following:

 We look at suitability of establishing a Self-Managed Superannuation Fund (SMSF).

 There are many ways to get money into the fund including employer contributions, additional self contributions, capital gains tax concessions, and rollover from existing funds.

 SiDCOR Wealth can direct you to a wide selection of referral partners who can advise you on how to invest your super.
 We can also discuss use of a borrowing arrangement or LRBA.

 Subject to meeting certain conditions there are several ways to get money out of your fund including commencing or continuing a pension or having your fund pay a superannuation lump sum to you.

 Located in our Newcastle office, Michelle is a qualified SMSF Manager and has been working in the accounting and financial services industry since 2007.
 See Michelle's Financial Services Guide.

-Located in our Mossman office in North Queensland, Lydia is a qualified Senior Accountant.
-She has been working in the accounting and financial services industry since 2004.
-See Lydia's Financial Services Guide.
+Located in our Newcastle office, Stuart is a qualified Accountant and has been working in the accounting and financial services industry since 2013.
+See Stuart's Financial Services Guide.

 Our authorisation with Merit Wealth allows us to provide Financial Advice on Self Managed Superannuation Funds.